 Is There any Danger Using Preen to Control Weeds on a Playground?

 Preen is a pre-emergent weed killer that stops seeds from sprouting.
 The active ingredient in Preen is trifluralin.
 It has been shown to be “practically nontoxic” to mammals.
 However, trifluralin, and by extension, Preen, is toxic to fish, amphibians, and pollinators such as bees.
-Considering this data, it is probably best to avoid using Preen in playground spaces.
+Considering this data, it is probably best to avoid using Preen in playground spaces or near swing sets.

 Killing Weeds in Playgrounds